reduxframework/redux-framework/readme.txt

 == Frequently Asked Questions ==

-= Who should use the Gutenberg Template Library? =
+= Who should use the Gutenberg Block Template, Layout, and Pattern Library? =

-The Redux Block Library for Gutenberg is a complete package of unique and creative templates that will help you build beautiful pages and posts on a website.
+The Redux Block Library for Gutenberg is a complete package of unique and creative block templates, layouts, and patterns that will help you build beautiful pages and posts on a website.
 It is of value for everyone and for all who love Gutenberg.

-= What are the requirements to use the Gutenberg Template Library? =
+= What are the requirements to use the Gutenberg Template, Layout, and Pattern Library? =

 You only need to have the latest version of WordPress on your website, to begin with.
 Redux is for Gutenberg is basically an addon for the default WordPress block editor.
 Therefore, the latest WordPress installation along with a theme should be enough, to begin with.